lorefnon/InGenR/README.md

 The usage outlined above is pretty much all you need to use and get productive with InGenR.

-A few additional advanced features are summarized below:
+A few additional features are summarized below:

 ### In place expansion or external targets: